Rev. Jessica Clay, Lead Minister

 Rev. Jessica Clay (she/her) is our newly settled minister since August of 2023.
 Prior to coming to WBUUC she served a congregation on Cape Cod, MA.
 She received her Master of Divinity from Starr King School for the Ministry in 2016.
 Her ministry focuses on widening the circle of welcome, nurturing spiritual practices, and countering oppressions.
 She was the Hallman Ministerial Intern at Unity Church Unitarian in 2016 and fell in love with the Twin Cities during that time.
 Prior to seminary she was an occupational therapist, she brings this lens of accessibility to her ministry with WBUUC.
 In her free time she has many adventures with her daughter Elanor and her 16-year-old dog Rufus.

-Rev. Jack Gaede, Assistant Minister
+Rev. Jack Gaede, Associate Minister

 revjack@wbuuc.org / (651) 204-8204